 - Discharge a firearm in a public place

-- Display a deadly weapon…or represent verbally or otherwise that he or she is armed with a deadly weapon in a public place in a manner calculated to alarm”1
+- Display a deadly weapon, display any article used or fashioned in a manner to cause a person to reasonably believe that the article is a deadly weapon, or represent verbally or otherwise that he/she is armed with a deadly weapon in a public place in a manner calculated to alarm (and the defendant is not a peace officer)1

-Under Colorado law, the penalty / punishment / jail time that you can face if you are convicted of disorderly conduct varies depending on the conduct that led to the conviction.
+Under Colorado law, the penalty / punishment / jail time that you can face if you are convicted of breach of public peace varies depending on the conduct that led to the conviction.

 If you are charged with a Class 1 Petty Offense in Colorado, you can be punished2 by: